Hey… Welcome to Xerago blog! So glad you are here!

 # 5. No personalized engagement with your audience

 Alright, this is not the first time you are hearing this.
-This will not be the last time either.
+And this will not be the last time either.

 Your audience demands communication that is highly relevant and contextual aka personalized.